-- To support the National Church institutions through an annual grant, including a contribution to the cost of training ordinands and for providing retirement housing for clergy. - To support The Leicester Diocesan Board of Education ("LDBE") by way of grant towards staffing costs and the provision of office accommodation.
+- To support the National Church institutions through an annual grant, including a contribution to the cost of training Ordinands and for providing retirement housing for clergy. - To support The Leicester Diocesan Board of Education ("LDBE") by way of a grant towards staff costs and the provision of office accommodation.

-Through carrying out these objectives and in promoting the whole mission of the church (pastoral, evangelistic, social and ecumenical) the Trustees are confident (having had regard to Charity Commission guidance) that LDBF delivers public benefit through community engagement, resourcing education and supporting those in need both spiritually and physically.
+Through carrying out these objectives and in promoting the whole mission of the church (pastoral, evangelistic, social and ecumenical), the Trustees are confident (having had regard to Charity Commission guidance) that LDBF delivers public benefit through community engagement, resourcing education and supporting those in need both spiritually and physically.